So, why is Swift better than its predecessors?

 "Based on documentation I've seen, Swift resembles F#, but is more elegant, so to say.
 It looks like a very good script-based language, especially for iOS games development, but I personally hope it'll integrate well with different low level features such as C-based APIs, too.
 It'll be more practical for us iOS developers.
 What I like about it now is that Swift includes such modern features as closures, generics, type interfaces, multiple return types, so we won't be giving anything up when switching to it from Objective-C. These features will also help reduce runtime errors, and improve apps quality and efficiency.
 I'm really looking forward to digging my hands into Swift and experimenting with it, but I'm not going to choose it over Objective-C as soon as tomorrow."

 Wrapping up, Swift is undoubtedly a cool move of Apple.
 This new language will help attract more developers by lowering down the entry threshold for the Apple development ecosystem.
-Objective-C actually kept it rather high.
+Objective-C development actually kept it rather high.
 Besides this, the Swift toolset including REPL and Interactive Playground will allow creating better quality apps and games much faster.
 It looks like Swift will eventually get a buy-in from iOS developers.

 And what about you?
 Have you already started reading the Swift app development manual?
 Please share your impressions and thoughts in the comments.